 What is a Sales Budget by Sales Rep, Customer and Product?

 Detailed sales budgets are considered essential planning tools and are used by sales executives to provide all related areas of the business with the most accurate possible insight to future sales.
-The approved budget figures typically also drives sales commission estimates.
-Some of the key functionality in this type of budgeting template is that it lets the user enter quantity and gross margin (%), and then sales and totals automatically populate.
+The approved budget figures typically also drive sales commission estimates.
+A key functionality in this type of budgeting template enables users to enter quantity and gross margin (%), that will then automatically populate sales and totals.
 The underlying item prices are pre-populated as assumptions.
-You find an example of this type of budgeting template below.
+You will find an example of this type of budgeting template below.

 Purpose of Detailed Sales Budgets

 Companies and organizations use Detailed Sales Budgets to capture, as detailed as possible, sales estimates from the sales team.
 When used as part of good business practices in a Sales Department, a company can improve its planning capabilities for sales-related activities, as well as, reduce the risk that managers lack the information they need to make optimal decisions.

 Here is an example of a Sales Budget input form that includes monthly quantity, gross margin, price (a driver) and total sales amounts.

 You can find hundreds of additional examples here.

 The typical users of this type of budgeting template are: Sales Executives and other managers.